dhis2/dhis2-android-docs/content/implementation-guide/installing-the-app.md

 There application can be downloaded and installed from two places:

 - [**Google Play:**](https://play.google.com/store/apps/details?id=com.dhis2&hl=en_US) - This version has certain security measures implemented and does not allow screen broadcasting or taking screenshots by default unless configured specifically using the Android Settings Web App.
+For SMS syncing, users must manually send the autocomposed message from their default messaging app and confirm afterwards.
 - [**GitHub**](https://github.com/dhis2/dhis2-android-capture-app/releases) - There are two versions available in Github:
-	- Production version: The same version than Google Play, it does not allow screen broadcasting or taking screenshots by default unless configured specifically using the Android Settings Web App.
+	- Production version: Almost exactly as the version in Google Play, it does not allow screen broadcasting or taking screenshots by default unless configured specifically using the Android Settings Web App.
+However, the SMS syncing workflow does not require manually sending the SMS via the default messaging app.
 	- Training version: With screen broadcasting, possibility to take screenshots, debugging libraries, etc (the one named with the suffix \_training.apk)

 > **Note**